GSA/code-gov/data_quality_scoring.md

 ### Score Normalization

 Score normalization is performed where the final score is between 0 and 10.
 To arrive at this value, all point values of each field in the above table are tallied and divided by maximum possible point and then multipled by 10.

+### Score Display

+The code.gov front end uses a [corner tag](https://gsa.github.io/code-gov-style/components/corner_tags) to display the data quality score.
+This is implemented by the `quality-tag` component.
+The tag type/color is determined by the `score` value passed to the component using the following ranges:
+- low/red: a score below 4
+- medium/orange: a score greater than or equal to 4 and less than 6
+- high/green: a score higher than or equal to 6

+*note: because all code.gov projects should have the required fields filled, it is expected that no projects will have the low/red corner tag

+For more info on the code.gov corner tags see the [style guide](https://gsa.github.io/code-gov-style/components/corner_tags).

+See [quality_tag.js](https://github.com/GSA/code-gov-style/blob/master/src/quality_tag.js) to view the code for this corner tag component logic.